SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Whole-body Approach in Climbing}

-We explore SCALER's whole-body climbing strategy for overcoming difficult-to-grasp obstacles, as displayed in Fig. \ref{fig:whole-body} and \ref{fig:whole-body-top}.
-Fig. \ref{fig:whole-body-graph} contrasts the RF gripper's sidepull forces and positions in the climbing direction with and without sidepulling.
-The whole-body approach integrates the capabilities of both GOAT grippers and SCALER.
+We explore SCALER's whole-body climbing strategy for overcoming difficult-to-grasp obstacles in \fig{fig:whole-body} and \ref{fig:whole-body-top}. \fig{fig:whole-body-graph} compares the RF gripper's sidepull forces and positions in the climbing direction with and without sidepull.
+The whole-body approach embraces the capabilities of GOAT grippers and SCALER.

-When confronted with a thick, slippery obstacle plate, as depicted in Fig. \ref{fig:whole-body-top}a, SCALER employed a side-pull technique.
-The plate's dimensions made it not graspable stably for a pinch or a clamp grasp, necessitating the whole-body approach, sidepull.
-Fig. \ref{fig:whole-body-top}b-1 and \ref{fig:whole-body-top}b-2 visualize SCALER pushing itself to the left to sidepull the RF GOAT gripper.
-The close-up gripper front view in Fig. \ref{fig:whole-body-top}c resembles the sidepull rendered in Fig. \ref{fig:plate}b.
+When confronted with a thick, slippery obstacle plate, as depicted in \fig{fig:whole-body-top}a, SCALER employed a sidepull technique.
+The plate's dimensions \red{made it not possible to employ a pinch or a clamp grasp in a stable manner,} necessitating the whole-body \red{sidepull approach.} \fig{fig:whole-body-top}b-1 and \ref{fig:whole-body-top}b-2 visualize SCALER pushing itself to the left \red{and employing a} sidepull using the RF GOAT gripper.
+The close-up gripper front view in \fig{fig:whole-body-top}c resembles the sidepull rendered in \fig{fig:pinch}f. \red{Successively, $64$ steps were conducted over two experiments.}

-In the sidepull phase displayed in Fig. \ref{fig:whole-body-graph}, SCALER applied lateral force to the RF gripper in the creep gait (\fig{fig:gait_on_leg}), enabling stable grasping.
-The minimum required sidepull force was estimated at $15.8$ N based on the model in Section \ref{sec:sidupull_model}).
-Both the with/without-sidepull cases slipped at a similar rate until $t=16$ s since the sidepull force was insufficient.
-While the without-sidepull case couldn't meet this force and slipped out by $t=20$ s, the with-sidepull case stabilized after reaching $20$ N. This presented that the sidepull force can stabilize the grasping, and the sidepulling force model aligns with the results.
-SCALER successfully traveled over the $432$ mm obstacles and returned to the aluminum bar.
+In the sidepull phase shown in \fig{fig:whole-body-graph}, SCALER applied a lateral force to the RF gripper using a creep gait (\fig{fig:gait_on_leg}), enabling stable grasping.
+The minimum required sidepull force was estimated at \SI{15.8}{\newton} based on \eqref{eq:sidepull}.
+The cases, with and without sidepull, slipped at a similar rate until $t = \SI{16}{\second}$ as the sidepull force was insufficient.
+The case without sidepull couldn't meet this force requirement and slipped completely by $t = \SI{20}{\second}$.
+The case with sidepull stabilized after reaching \SI{20}{\newton}.
+This outcome aligned with the analytical prediction.
+SCALER successfully traveled over the \SI{432}{\milli\meter} obstacles and returned to the aluminum bar.
+The mean supporting force, the magnitude of the forces normal and parallel to the bar, is \SI{72}{\percent} higher than in the failure case, confirming that the whole-body approach using the C-GOAT gripper improved stability.

 This whole-body strategy enhances SCALER's traversability further and demonstrates the symbiotic potential between the robot and its gripper in climbing.